trianglefraternitymtu/trianglefraternitymtu.github.io/alumni.md

 ---

 # Alumni Board
 While the Alumni Board is comprised of specific positions, we encourage any and everyone to be active within the alumni group.
 Even if you can only spare a few minutes of your time, we could always use it!
-Please contact [Jerry Tozer](mailto:jltozer@mtu.edu) to get on our Alumni Executive Board email list.
+Please contact [Jerry Tozer](mailto:jltozer@mtu.edu) to get added to our Alumni Board email list.

 {% include spotlight-inline.html
   name="Alex Ott"